This information is for people living in Northern Ireland.

 Private renters and rates

-Your landlord is responsible for paying rates if the property:
+Your landlord will have to pay the rates if the property:

 - has a capital value of £150,000 or less, or